About the SSRL

 - Tammy Marche, Associate Dean, St. Thomas More College

 - Petros Papagerakis, Associate Dean Research, College of Dentistry

 - Ingrid Pickering, Acting Vice-Dean Research, Scholarly and Artistic Work, College of Arts and Science

 - Marek Radomski, Vice-Dean Research, College of Medicine

-- Martha Smith-Norris, Acting Associate Dean, College of Graduate and Postdoctoral Studies
+- Ryan Walker, Acting Associate Dean, College of Graduate and Postdoctoral Studies

-- Virginia Wilson, Director, Centre for Evidence Based Library and Information Practice, University Library
+- Virginia Wilson, Director, Centre for Evidence Based Library & Information Practice, University Library

 - Phil Woods, Associate Dean Research, Innovation and Global Initiatives, College of Nursing

 The SSRL Strategic Priorities Committee provides strategic direction to SSRL operations, advising on areas of opportunity and potential growth that align with the SSRL’s mission of research support and capacity building.
 The SSRL Strategic Priorities Committee helps to identify and develop innovative research programming and training opportunities that align with college/school and institutional priorities.